Do you want to quit your 9 to 5 job and become a full-time blogger?

 Pinterest is my favorite social media platform to drive traffic to my blog.
 A lot of my readers hang out on Pinterest, so it’s a great place to share content that my audience finds interesting.
 Other social media platforms you might find helpful are YouTube, Facebook, Instagram, and Twitter.

 - Make your blog posts easy to share

 When people visit your blog, you want to make sure your content is easy to share.
 This means your sharing icons should be easy to find.
-I like using Social Warfare for this.
+I like using Social Pug for this.

 - Make it easy for your readers to explore your website